ubern-mia/MIALab/docs/data.rst

 The dataset consists of 3 T head MRIs of 100 unrelated subjects from the `Human Connectome Project (HCP) <https://www.humanconnectome.org/>`_ dataset of healthy volunteers [2]_.
 For each subject, the following data is available:

-- T1-weighted MR image volume, skull-stripped and non-skull-stripped (but defaced for anonymization [3]_)
+- T1-weighted MR image volume, not skull-stripped (but defaced for anonymization [3]_), and skull-stripped with a bias field correction
 - T2-weighted MR image volume, processed the same way as the T1 image
-- Both modalities in native subject-space and in MNI-atlas space [4]_
+- Both modalities in native T1 subject-space and in MNI-atlas space [4]_, see below

 The following labels are available: